 White flowers provide a neutral color in mixed plantings.
 Neutral colors allow for transition between stronger hues.
 White flowers can also be used to soften the effect of loud color schemes or stand on their own in a monochromatic scheme (e.g., all-white gardens).
 Others use white flowers in moon gardens (or "moonlight gardens").
-View my pictures of white flowers to consider some of the choices available.
+View these pictures of white flowers to consider some of the choices available.

-Grown as often for their interesting... foliage as for their blooms, oakleaf hydrangeas do, nonetheless, produce attractive white blossoms....
+Grown as often for their interesting foliage as for their blooms, oakleaf hydrangeas do, nonetheless, produce attractive white blossoms.

 The scientific plant name of oakleaf hydrangeas is Hydrangea quercifolia, the species name being a reference to this bush's interesting leaf shape (quercifolia literally means "oakleaf" in Latin).
 But oakleaf hydrangeas also put out noteworthy white blossoms, which later dry out and remain on the bush for some time.

 But what of the genus name, Hydrangea?
 Well, we're all familiar with the Greek root hydr- as a reference to water, as in "hydrate."
 Meanwhile, angeon comes from the Greek for "vessel."
 So in what sense is a hydrangea a water vessel?
 Well, most species require a lot of watering.
-Fortunately, oakleaf hydrangeas are an exception in this regard.Continue to 2 of 17 below.
+Fortunately, oakleaf hydrangeas are an exception in this regard.

 Mountain Laurel Shrubs

 Don't confuse mountain laurel bushes (natives of North America) with bay laurel trees (Laurus nobilis).
-In ancient Greece and ancient Rome, people used the leaves of bay laurel to make wreaths to be worn on the head as a crown (the victory laurel).
+In ancient Greece and ancient Rome, people used the leaves of bay laurel to make wreaths to be worn on the head like a crown (the victory laurel).
 It is still used as a symbol of victory in the Olympics.
-It is also the bay laurel that is used as a flavoring... agent in cooking, often referred to as "bay leaf."
+It is also the bay laurel that is used as a flavoring agent in cooking, often referred to as "bay leaf."

 Since it is a Mediterranean plant, it is not surprising that it is bay laurel, not mountain laurel, that is involved in the myth of Daphne and Apollo.
 In case you have forgotten your mythology, Daphne, fleeing the god, Apollo, was turned into a bay laurel tree by her father, the river god Peneius, lest Apollo overtake her.
 By the way, although Daphne gave her name to the shrub, daphne, that shrub merely bears an appearance similar to bay laurel.

 But for that matter, mountain laurel (Kalmia latifolia), despite its common name, is of an entirely different genus than bay laurel.
-Indeed, while the foliage of bay laurel trees is used as a culinary herb, mountain laurel is a poisonous plant!Continue to 3 of 17 below.
+Indeed, while the foliage of bay laurel trees is used as a culinary herb, mountain laurel is a poisonous plant!Continue to 2 of 18 below.

-Picture of White Daffodil Flowers
+White Daffodil Flowers